haxetink/tink_testrunner/basics/async-tests.md

 This piece of code looks very similar to the previous one, and they are both valid thanks to the implicit casts.
 But there is a fundamental difference:

-- The previous code returns the buffer (assertion stream) synchronously and emits the assertion value later
+- The previous code returns the stream (assertion stream) synchronously and emits the assertion value later
-- The code in this section returns a future where the buffer is resolved only after the assertion value is emitted
+- The code in this section returns a future where the stream is resolved only after the assertion value is emitted

 This might not be a big deal in this particular example.
-But consider a long-runner async tests with a number of assertions, the test runner in the previous case will get the buffer immediately, allowing it to report the assertion results as soon as they are emitted, thus the reporting will be more responsive.
-For the latter case, the test runner only gain access to the buffer after all the assertion values has already been produced.
-This make the reporting "halts" until the buffer future is resolved then all assertion results suddenly flood the reporter.
+But consider a long-runner async tests with a number of assertions, the test runner in the previous case will get the stream immediately, allowing it to report the assertion results as soon as they are emitted, thus the reporting will be more responsive.
+For the latter case, the test runner only gain access to the stream after all the assertion values has already been produced.
+This make the reporting "halts" until the stream future is resolved then all assertion results suddenly flood the reporter.